swinis/localstack-workbench/README.md

 # LocalStack Workbench
 AWS Infrastructure Development environment based on LocalStack, Webtop, Jenkins for mocking AWS IaC with terraform

-LocalStack allows the simulation of an AWS Account with a lot of services supported (including setting up K8s workloads in EKS) for local mocking of setup of Infrastructure.
+"[LocalStack](https://www.localstack.cloud)" allows the simulation of an AWS Account with a lot of services supported (including setting up K8s workloads in EKS) for local mocking of setup of Infrastructure.

-The environment provided in this repo can be used to provide a basic toolset to developers to easy start over with Terraform IaC development.
+The environment provided in this repo can be used as a basic toolset for developers to easy start over with Terraform IaC development for AWS.

-"Webtop" is used as a Linux Desktop with KDE as Desktop environment and aws, terraform and Visual Studio Code preinstalled.
+"[Webtop](https://docs.linuxserver.io/images/docker-webtop/)" is used as a Linux Desktop with KDE as Desktop environment with aws, terraform and Visual Studio Code getting preinstalled when setting up the Workbench.

-Additionally Jenkins is started to enable configuration of IaC code pipelines.
+Additionally a Jenkins container is getting started to support setting up IaC code pipelines.

 ## Prerequisites